 The roads can be rough, and driving times can mean long hours in a 4×4 safari vehicle.
 Typically, there is enough of interest between the parks to keep you occupied throughout the journey.

-4. What Accommodation Can I Expect On Budget Uganda Safaris
+4. Accommodation To Expect On Budget Uganda Safaris

 Authentic/real camping is often the least expensive choice, and some sites provide a very comfortable set-up.
 Usually, campsites are placed inside the national parks, in prime wildlife viewing spots and often in beautiful settings.